longevity-genie/just-agents/README.md

 # Package structure

-- just_agents - core library
+* just_agents - core library
-- just_agents_sandbox - contains sandbox containers for safe code executions and code running agents
+* just_agents_coding - contains sandbox containers for safe code executions and code running agents
-- just_agents_examples - contains examples
+* just_agents_examples - contains examples of just-agents usage
-- just_agents_tools - contains useful tools that you can use in your agents
+* just_agents_tools - contains useful tools that you can use in your agents

 # Installation